-If you are not satisfied with the dentist you are currently seeing, you may select another dentist of your choice.
-However, if you need help selecting another in-network dentist, simply contact the DPA customer service department toll free at (888) 679-8928 [TTY: 711].
+If you are not satisfied with the in-network dentist you are currently seeing, you may select another dentist from the directory.
+If you need help selecting another in-network dentist, simply contact the DPA customer service department toll free at (888) 679-8928 [TTY: 711].